-- Examples of systematic ordering or grouping of the notes include: - (a) giving prominence to the areas of its activities that the entity considers to be most relevant to an understanding of its financial performance and financial position, such as grouping together information about particular operating activities; - (b) grouping together information about items measured similarly such as assets measured at fair value; or - (c) following the order of the line items in the statement of profit and loss and the balance sheet, such as: - (i) statement of compliance with Ind ASs (see paragraph 16); - significant accounting policies applied (see paragraph 117); - (iii) supporting information for items presented in the balance sheet, and in the statement of profit and loss, and in the statements of changes in equity and of cash flows, in the order in which each statement and each line item is presented; and - (iv) other disclosures, including: - (1) contingent liabilities (see Ind AS 37) and unrecognised contractual commitments; and - (2) non-financial disclosures, eg the entity's financial risk management objectives and policies (see Ind AS 107). - 115 Omitted - 116 An entity may present notes providing information about the basis of preparation of the financial statements and specific accounting policies as a separate section of the financial statements.
+- 112 The notes shall: - (a) present information about the basis of preparation of the financial statements and the specific accounting policies used in accordance with paragraphs 117-124; - (b) disclose the information required by IFRSs that is not presented elsewhere in the financial statements; and - (c) provide information that is not presented elsewhere in the financial statements, but is relevant to an understanding of any of them. - 113 An entity shall, as far as practicable, present notes in a systematic manner.
+In determining a systematic manner, the entity shall consider the effect on the understandability and comparability of its financial statements.
+An entity shall cross-reference each item in the statements of financial position and in the statement(s) of profit or loss and other comprehensive income, and in the statements of changes in equity and of cash flows to any related information in the notes. - 114 Examples of systematic ordering or grouping of the notes include: - (a) giving prominence to the areas of its activities that the entity considers to be most relevant to an understanding of its financial performance and financial position, such as grouping together information about particular operating activities; - (b) grouping together information about items measured similarly such as assets measured at fair value; or - (c) following the order of the line items in the statement(s) of profit or loss and other comprehensive income and the statement of financial position, such as: - (i) statement of compliance with IFRSs (see paragraph 16); - (ii) material accounting policy information (see paragraph 117); - (iii) supporting information for items presented in the statements of financial position and in the statement(s) of profit or loss and other comprehensive income, and in the statements of changes in equity and of cash flows, in the order in which each statement and each line item is presented; and - (iv) other disclosures, including: - (1) contingent liabilities (see IAS 37) and unrecognised contractual commitments; and - (2) non-financial disclosures, eg the entity's financial risk management objectives and policies (see IFRS 7).